basecamp/bcx-api/README.md

 The new Basecamp API
 ====================

 The all-new Basecamp has an all-new API.
 It is not compatible with the [Basecamp Classic API](http://developer.37signals.com/basecamp/).
 All integrations will have to be updated to use the new API.
 The core ingredients are still the same, though.
-This is a REST-style API that uses JSON for serialization and OAuth2 for authentication.
+This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication.

 Authentication
 --------------

 If you're making a private integration with Basecamp for your own purposes, you can use HTTP Basic authentication.
-This is secure since all requests in the new Basecamp happens over SSL.
+This is secure since all requests in the new Basecamp happen over SSL.

-If you're making a public integration with Basecamp for others to enjoy, you must use OAuth2.
-This allows users to authorize your application to use Basecamp on their behalf and avoids having you storing their actual password.
-Please [register your OAuth2 app](http://integrate.37signals.com/apps/new) before use.
-If you already have a registration, you can also [update it](http://integrate.37signals.com/).
+If you're making a public integration with Basecamp for others to enjoy, you must use OAuth 2.
+This allows users to authorize your application to use Basecamp on their behalf without having to copy/paste API tokens or touch sensitive login info.

+Read the [authentication guide](https://github.com/37signals/bcx-api/blob/master/sections/authentication.md) to get started.

 No XML, just JSON